spack/spack/lib/spack/docs/packaging_guide.rst

 .. warning::

-   Paths provided in the ``srcs`` argument must be relative to the staged source directory.
+   Paths provided in the ``srcs`` argument **must be relative** to the staged source directory.
+They will be copied to the equivalent relative location under the test stage directory prior to test execution.

 Contents of subdirectories and files are copied to a special test cache subdirectory of the installation prefix.
 They are automatically copied to